CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/gauges/LiquidityGaugeV6.md

 ### `is_killed`
 !!! description "`LiquidityGaugeV6.is_killed() -> bool: view`"

     Getter function to check if the gauge is killed.
-If `ture`, the inflation rate for the gauge will be set to zero.
+If `true`, the inflation rate for the gauge will be set to zero.

     Returns: killed status (`bool`).